 The only concrete requirement for Square Capital is annual revenue (at least $10,000).
 There is no minimum credit score or minimum time in business.
-Though eligibility is based on Square sales volume, Square Capital does not have specific thresholds for monthly sales, credit or debit transactions, etc. Instead, potential borrowers must simply have enough Square sales to achieve what could be considered a “strong” sales history.
+Though eligibility is based on Square sales volume, Square Capital does not have specific thresholds for monthly sales, credit or debit transactions, etc. Instead, potential borrowers must have enough Square sales to achieve what could be considered a “strong” sales history.
 However, it’s not clear what the criteria are for “strong.”

 This general criterion also applies to Square’s requirement for the number of customers.
 Eligible businesses must be able to show that they have a solid amount of new and returning customers, but once again, it’s not clear what Square constitutes as “solid.”